derril-tech/ai-podcast-to-blog-post-converter/docs/PROJECT_COMPLETION_SUMMARY.md

-# EchoPress AI - Project Completion Summary
+# EchoPress AI - Infrastructure Scaffolding Summary

 ## 🎯 Project Overview

 **EchoPress AI** is a production-grade, AI-native pipeline that converts podcast episodes into SEO-optimized blog posts.
-This project has been successfully completed following the 8-step infrastructure plan outlined in `PROJECT_BRIEF.md`.
+This project has completed the **infrastructure scaffolding phase** following the 8-step infrastructure plan outlined in `INFRASTRUCTURE_PLAN.md`.

+⚠️ **IMPORTANT**: This project is currently in **infrastructure scaffolding phase** (~15% complete).
+Most features are placeholder implementations that return `501 Not Implemented` responses.

 ### Core Value Proposition
 - **Cut content turnaround** from days to minutes